BELFAST EXPOSED

 Seeing Through A Different Lens

-A two-day conference examining the use of photography to support those experiencing mental health.
+A two-day conference examining the use of photography to support mental health.

-Learn from industry experts and experience first-hand the work Belfast Exposed has been delivering in this field over the past 25 years.
+Experience first-hand the work Belfast Exposed has been delivering in this field over the past 25 years and hear from industry professionals.
 See the therapeutic benefits of photography and its processes brought to life.
 Get an insight into inspirational, real-life stories.
 Learn and develop new techniques and share your experiences with peers.

 With keynote speakers at the Metropolitan Art Centre (MAC), the conference also gives you a chance to explore the Cathedral Quarter, the beating heart of the visual arts in Belfast.
 We want to make your experience as creative and active as possible.
 Through the conference’s creative programme, you get a chance to explore the galleries and vibrant street art situated around historic St Anne’s Cathedral and the bustling University of Ulster campus, as you’re guided between workshops and talks.